dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Assistive touch**: **Require** the Assistive Touch accessibility setting be on the device.
 This feature helps users with on-screen gestures that might be difficult for them. **Not configured** doesn't run or enable this feature in kiosk mode.
 - **Invert colors**: **Require** the Invert Colors accessibility setting so users with visual impairments can change the display screen. **Not configured** doesn't run or enable this feature in kiosk mode.
 - **Mono audio**: **Require** the Mono audio accessibility setting be on the device. **Not configured** doesn't run or enable this feature in kiosk mode.
+- **Voice control**: **Require** enables voice control on the device, and allows users to fully control the OS using Siri commands. **Not configured** disables voice control on the device.

+  Starting with iOS 13.0, this setting requires supervised devices.

 - **VoiceOver**: **Require** the VoiceOver accessibility setting be on the device to read text on the screen out loud. **Not configured** doesn't run or enable this feature in kiosk mode.
 - **Zoom**: **Require** the Zoom setting be on the device to let users use touch to zoom in on the screen. **Not configured** doesn't run or enable this feature in kiosk mode.
 - **Auto lock**: **Block** prevents automatic locking of the device. **Not configured** allows this feature.